Your questions – answered.

 Quantum-inspired solutions, on the other hand, make it possible to solve larger instances.
 These solutions, though lacking the full power of quantum computing, approach problems in a similar way and may offer advantages over legacy methods.
 In addition, their design offers a straightforward translation to fully quantum computers and makes them a useful window into their performance.

 Quantum computers are known to be efficient for factoring numbers.
 They can efficiently simulate solid-state compounds and molecules, enabling the design of new chemicals, materials and drugs.
 Quantum scientists have also built heuristics for solving hard instances of optimization problems.
-See many more use cases here: [Link to our list of use cases] Many of these solutions still require significant improvements to quantum hardware technology before they will be available.
+See many more use cases here – many of these solutions still require significant improvements to quantum hardware technology before they will be available.

 Most experts predict that within the next few years we will have a large enough quantum computer to enable an advantage for some real business problems.
 However, it is still unclear exactly which problem it will be.
 Most expect that quantum advantage will first be achieved in one of three areas: machine learning, simulation of quantum materials (e.g. chemistry), or optimization.